openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

 Returns the binary form of the SHA-1 digest of the `str` argument.

+This function requires enabling SHA-1 support in your Nginx build (usually you just need to install OpenSSL to your system while building Nginx).

 This function was first introduced in the `v0.5.0rc6`.